legendarycode3/express-js-crash-course/readme.md

 ✔️ Why Developers Use It </br>
-Express simplifies Node.js development, which would otherwise require writing more
+Express simplifies Node.js development, which would otherwise require writing more complex and repetitive code with the core Node.js HTTP module.
+Its large, active

 ✔️ When Creating A Express.js Project: </br>